Piyu-Pika/architecture-vscode-extension/README.md

 - 🛠️ Customizable project name and organization identifier (for Flutter)
 - 💾 Automatic backup of existing conflicting files or folders
 - 🧠 Smart GitHub module path generation for Go projects
-- 📝 README.md generation for Go projects
+- 📝 README.md generation for All projects
 - much more to come...